Kong/docs.konghq.com/app/1.2.x/configuration.md

 **cassandra_repl_factor** | When migrating for the first time, Kong will create the keyspace with this replication factor when using the `SimpleStrategy`. | `1`
 **cassandra_data_centers** | When migrating for the first time, will use this setting when using the `NetworkTopologyStrategy`.
 The format is a comma-separated list made of `<dc_name>:<repl_factor>`. | `dc1:2,dc2:3`
 **cassandra_schema_consensus_timeout** | Defines the timeout (in ms) for the waiting period to reach a schema consensus between your Cassandra nodes.
 This value is only used during migrations. | `10000`

+#### declarative_config

+The path to the declarative configuration file which holds the specification of all entities (Routes, Services, Consumers, etc.) to be used when the `database` is set to `off`.

+Entities are stored in Kong's in-memory cache, so you must ensure that enough memory is allocated to it via the `mem_cache_size` property.
+You must also ensure that items in the cache never expire, which means that `db_cache_ttl` should preserve its default value of 0.

+Default: none

+---

 ### Datastore Cache section